 Used fuel produced by potential new-build reactors will depend on the size and type of reactor and number of units deployed.
 New-build plans are at various stages of development and the decisions about whether to proceed with individual projects, reactor technology and number of units have not yet been made.
 If all of the units where formal licensing has already been initiated are eventually constructed (i.e. at Darlington, which was granted a site preparation licence by the Canadian Nuclear Safety Commission in 2012), the total additional quantity of used fuel from these reactors could be up to approximately 1.6 million CANDU fuel bundles (30,000 t-HM), or 10,800 PWR fuel assemblies (5,820 t-HM).
-This total is unchanged from the 2014 report.
+This total is unchanged from the 2015 report.
+Assuming 4 new CANDUs, the total number of CANDU fuel bundles could be 7.0 million.

-When decisions on reactor refurbishment, new nuclear build and/or advanced fuel cycle technologies are made by the nuclear utilities in Canada, any resulting changes in forecasted inventory of nuclear fuel waste will be incorporated into future updates of this report.
+When reactors refurbishments are completed and/or decisions on future reactor refurbishment, new nuclear build or advanced fuel cycle technologies are made by the nuclear utilities in Canada, any resulting changes in forecasted inventory of nuclear fuel waste will be incorporated into future updates of this report.